danielcbit/apcctrl/doc/manual/manual.rst

    additional users from logging in (see the ``NOLOGIN`` configuration directive).

-   Even though apcupsd has requested the system to perform a shutdown, it continues running.
+   Even though apcctrl has requested the system to perform a shutdown, it continues running.

--  When the system signals apcupsd to do exit, it does so.
-This is part of the normal system shutdown (at least on Unix and Linux systems) and the exact time that apcupsd receives the termination signal depends on how the shutdown links (usually in /etc/rc.d) are set.
+-  When the system signals apcctrl to do exit, it does so.
+This is part of the normal system shutdown (at least on Unix and Linux systems) and the exact time that apcctrl receives the termination signal depends on how the shutdown links (usually in /etc/rc.d) are set.

-   Note that on Windows NT systems, apcupsd apparently continues to run as a Service even though the machine is "shutdown".
+   Note that on Windows NT systems, apcctrl apparently continues to run as a Service even though the machine is "shutdown".

--  During the shutdown of the system after apcupsd has been forced to exit, one of the last things done by the system shutdown is to call the halt script, which is usually in /etc/rc.d/halt or /etc/rc.d/init.d/halt, or possibly in /sbin/init.d/rc.0 depending on your system.
-If apcupsd was properly installed, this standard halt script was modified to include a bit of new logic just before the final halt of the system.
+-  During the shutdown of the system after apcctrl has been forced to exit, one of the last things done by the system shutdown is to call the halt script, which is usually in /etc/rc.d/halt or /etc/rc.d/init.d/halt, or possibly in /sbin/init.d/rc.0 depending on your system.
+If apcctrl was properly installed, this standard halt script was modified to include a bit of new logic just before the final halt of the system.
 It first tests if the file /etc/apcctrl/powerfail exists, and if it does, it executes ``/etc/apcctrl/apccontrol killpower``.
-It is this last step that will cause apcupsd to be re-executed with the ``--killpower`` option on the command line.
-This option tells apcupsd to inform the UPS to kill the power.
+It is this last step that will cause apcctrl to be re-executed with the ``--killpower`` option on the command line.
+This option tells apcctrl to inform the UPS to kill the power.

 This final step is important if you want to ensure that your system